Neurovascular Disease and Comprehensive Stroke Center

 Our team is proud of the recognition we've received for providing exceptional care.
-We're the first center in San Francisco to be designated a comprehensive stroke center, certified by the Joint Commission, an independent national accreditation organization for health care institutions.
-We are the only center in San Francisco with this designation.
-In addition, two patient and research advocacy organizations, the Angioma Alliance and Cure HTT, have named UCSF a center of excellence for treating patients with vascular abnormalities.
+We're the first center in San Francisco to be designated a comprehensive stroke center by the Joint Commission, an independent national accreditation organization for health care institutions.
+In addition, two advocacy organizations, the Angioma Alliance and Cure HTT, have named UCSF a center of excellence for treating vascular abnormalities.